-Soy milk is clearly not a good option as high amounts of isoflavones (plant estrogens) disrupt the hormonal development of young children.
+Soy milk, also called soya bean milk, is clearly not a good option as high amounts of isoflavones (plant estrogens) disrupt the hormonal development of young children.
 Commercial rice milk is high in sugar and low in nutrition with little to no protein or fats to stabilize the blood sugar.
 Even store bought almond milk is not a good choice as it is also very low in protein and fat, high in sugar and is not made from almonds that have been properly soaked/dehydrated first to eliminate anti-nutrients such as phytic acid which block mineral absorption and cause digestive distress.

 So, what is a Mom or Dad to do?

 Fortunately, there are three excellent milk substitutes that are delicious, healthy and easy to make when there are milk allergies in the home or even just when you are traveling or temporarily have no access to farm fresh whole milk.

 I hope you enjoy these three healthy milk substitutes for your child that will be both enjoyable and nourishing!
 You may even wish to take a sip or two yourself!